Kinto/kinto/docs/index.rst

 ==================

 Interaction with a *Kinto* instance happens at some point using HTTP calls.
-Find all you need to know via le links below:
+Find all you need to know via the links below:

 - Buckets: :ref:`Working with buckets <buckets>`
 - Collections : :ref:`Handling collections <collections>` |